 When chakras are inactive and unbalanced they can negatively affect mood swings, attitudes and even cause serious illness.
 But when activated and balanced, they can heal serious illness and enhance your vitality and zest for life.

-The 12 chakras described below can be used for transferring and transforming vital energy – our chi or prana as it is known in eastern philosophy.
+The 12 chakra system described below can be used for transferring and transforming vital energy – our chi or prana as it is known in eastern philosophy.
 This is the innate power you can use to heal emotional wounds and improve your quality of life.

 The Seven Body Chakras